-Our equity holdings represented \$11.315 billion in fair value and accounted for approximately 90.1% of the net unrealized gains and losses of the entire portfolio at year-end 2021.
-No holding had a fair value greater than 8.0% of our \$10.862 billion publicly traded common stock portfolio.
-We had 42 holdings among 10 different sectors each with a fair value greater than \$100 million.
+Our equity holdings represented \$9.841 billion in fair value.
+No holding had a fair value greater than 6.4% of our \$9.454 billion publicly traded common stock portfolio.
+We had 42 holdings among nine different sectors each with a fair value greater than \$100 million.
 See Item 1, Our Segments, Investments Segment and Item 8, Note 2 of the Consolidated Financial Statements, for additional details on our holdings.